Bodies, black boxes handed over from Ukraine crash site

 The ministry also rejected accusations that Russia had supplied the rebels with SA-11 Buk anti-aircraft missile systems - the weapon said by Kiev and the West to have downed the airliner - "or any other weapons".

-Putin said the downing of the airliner must not be used for political ends and urged separatists to allow international experts access to the crash site.
+Putin said in a televised address that the downing of theairliner must not be used for political ends and urgedseparatists to allow international experts access to the crashsite.

 His ambassador to Malaysia said the rebels did not trust the Ukrainian government and that was why they did not want to hand over the black boxes to them.